-How to Download Everything in your Dropbox all at Once
+How to Download All Files & Folders in your Dropbox at Once

-First, open Dropbox in the web browser of your choice and sign into your account.
+- First, open dropbox.com in the web browser of your choice and sign into your account.

-All files in the menu on the left.
+All filesin the leftmost menu.
 If you’re on a smaller device, you’ll first need to click the